Chengdu J-7: China

+Myanmar

 During the 1990s, Myanmar reportedly established four squadrons of F-7s, which have been primarily used for air defense duties.
 Technical difficulties have reportedly plagued the fleet early on, and their ground-attack performance was not deemed sufficient.
 Since then, Myanmar has improved the F-7 fleet's capabilities via a modernisation programme.
 A series of upgrades were allegedly performed by a combination of Chinese and Israeli enterprises; although confirmed details on the arrangements have remained sparse, changes reportedly include the adoption of various Israeli-built missiles.